davidji99/terraform-provider-herokux/docs/resources/pipeline_ephemeral_apps_permission.md

 # herokux_pipeline_ephemeral_apps_permission

 This resource manages the [Ephemeral Apps permissions](https://devcenter.heroku.com/articles/pipelines#ephemeral-app-permissions), specifically the auto-join functionality, for a Heroku Pipeline.
+Please visit [this article](https://devcenter.heroku.com/articles/pipelines#permissions-and-capabilities) for more information regarding each permission's capabilities.

 Deleting this resource from an existing configuration will turn off the auto-join functionality.